 Impact of Splenda (Containing Maltodextrin): Another study indicated that Splenda, which contains maltodextrin, might adversely affect intestinal microbiota.
 This could promote a Crohn’s-like disease in individuals who are genetically susceptible.
 This finding is crucial as it connects a commonly used artificial sweetener to potential gut health issues, especially in vulnerable populations.

 These studies collectively underscore the importance of examining dietary components, such as maltodextrin, in the context of gut health and inflammatory diseases.
 They suggest that common food additives, often overlooked, could have more profound effects on our intestinal environment and overall health than previously understood.
 This line of research is vital for developing dietary recommendations and interventions for individuals with or at risk of inflammatory bowel diseases like Crohn’s disease.
+Struggling with cravings?
+Find out how you can beat them

 What About Artificial Sweeteners?

 The studies below mark a significant shift in our understanding of non-nutritive sweeteners (NNSs) and their impact on human health, particularly regarding glycemic response and the gut microbiome.
 This research is particularly important in the context of the widespread use of artificial sweeteners in various food products.
+Click here to discover foods you should avoid for losing weight

 Here’s An Elaboration On The Studies Involved With Artificial Sweeteners And Its Implications: